biehlerj/learn_travis-ci/README.md

 ## Why learn Travis CI

-I am pursuing a career in SRE/DevOps after recently finishing the first half of the [Holberton School](https://www.holbertonschool.com/) program and I want to become more familiar with the tools and concepts that are relevant in the field.
+I want to become more familiar with the tools and concepts that are leveraged in DevOps.

 ## Where the inspiration comes from